-Welcome to the December issue of EYE.
+Welcome to the January 18 issue of EYE.
 Inside you will find a wide variety of articles that mix best practice, research, policy, latest developments, expert opinion and practical applications.
-This month, we have Opinion articles from:
+This month, we have opinion articles from:

-Debbie Chalmers explores ways of sharing end of year celebrations with all children and families
+Debbie Chalmers explores interesting ways of playing with marbles

-Jenni Clarke explores the use of resources to make the most of the great outdoors
+Jenni Clarke explores the use of resources to make the most of the indoor areas of your setting

-Marianne Sargent explores ‘length’ in relation to physical development and a child’s mathematical knowledge; and the final part of our nutrition series explores puddings and desserts.
+Marianne Sargent explores ‘weight’ in relation to physical development and a child’s mathematical knowledge

 WHAT'S IN THE CURRENT ISSUE